theskinofthings/theskinofthings.github.io/locationinfo.md

 ### Travel
 From amsterdam Schiphol airport you can take a train directly to central station.
 This is fast and cheap.
 If you take a cab, whatch out it is not a scam, there should be signs on Schiphol warning you for them: read them carefully.

 If you rent a bike, watch out a bit.
 Especally in 'rush hour' it can be quite hectic with bikers around the venue.
+The most pleasent transport is walking, but otherwise there are many trams stops close to the venue

 ### Other
 If you happen to arrive a few days earlier, we recommend the open ateliers at the Rijksacademy, a yearly event where all artist in residence show their work.
 The building and athmosphere is very nice.
 [Rijksacademy] https://www.rijksakademie.nl/ENG/rijksakademieopen (not yet workin).

 Amsterdam has a nice tourist website, also used by residents to check out cultural agenda's etc: [Amsterdam tourist info](https://www.iamsterdam.com)